w84death/smolOS/README.md

 ### Flashing MicroPython on ESP8266
 Remember to ground PIN 0 for flash mode.
 I've added a push button to the UART-to-USB dongle for that.
 I then push it while plugging in.

-Get the latest firmware from [MicroPython Download Page for ESP8266 1MB](https://micropython.org/download/esp8266-1m/).
-That's the chip I got.
+Get the latest firmware port from [MicroPython Download Page](https://micropython.org/download/?port=esp8266).
+Find right version for your esp chip.

-In the time of writeing this was the latest file: esp8266-1m-20230426-v1.20.0.bin.

 As super user.